projectoriented/genome-analysis/README.md

 - [ ] Perform comparative analysis on genes with homologous species that can give me some information on identifying functional information regarding the husk, locules, and seed.

 #### Week 20, May 4 - May 8
+- UPPMAX was down, nothing done this week.

+#### Week 20, May 11 - May 15
+- [ ] Extra analyses: assembly with different parameters, assembly evaluation with more than one method, and deeper analysis of differential exp. analyses (e.g. different comparisons).

+#### Week 20, May 18 - May 25
+- [ ] Wrap up the README
+- [ ] Prepare 10 min. presentation slides and for 5 min. discussion.

 ## Results
 ## Limitations